Product Liability Insurance: Costs, Benefits, and Who Needs It

-Finally, your history of product liability claims will also influence the cost of insurance.
-If your business has a long history of avoiding lawsuits and making good products, your rates will likely be lower than those for a new company.
+Finally, your history of product liability claims will also influence the insurance cost.
+If your business has a proven track record of high-quality products, you will qualify for a lower rate than a new company.

 What is Product Liability Insurance for Small Businesses?

-How much coverage a small business needs depends on how many products they sell and the number of involved production parties.
+How much product liability coverage a small business needs depends on how many products they sell and the number of involved production parties.

-Generally, the more products a small business makes, the bigger are the chances that one of them has some type of defect.
-As a small business grows, this becomes a bigger concern over time.
+Generally, the more products a small business makes, the bigger the chances that one has some defect.
+As a small business grows, this becomes a bigger concern.

-According to the United States Consumer Product Safety Commission, there were an estimated 240,000 toy-related injuries in the US in 2016.
-In 2018, there was an estimated annual average of 28,300 injuries in the US as a result of television, furniture, and appliance product instability.
+In 2016, the United States Consumer Product Safety Commission found about 240,000 toy-related injuries.
+In 2018, there was an annual average of more than 28,000 injuries due to furniture, television, and appliance product deficiencies.

-If you rely heavily on the human workforce and don’t have sufficient funds to cover the costs of a recall, product liability insurance might be a good option for your business.
+Suppose you rely heavily on a human workforce and don’t have sufficient funds to cover the costs of a recall.
+In that case, manufacturer’s liability insurance might be a good option for your business.

 Also, if you don’t think that you can monitor the distribution and sales of your product, or maybe you just can’t provide tamper-proof packaging, this type of insurance would be a good “safety net” for your business.